gdbroman/broman.blog/_posts/2020/2020-12-14-gatekeepers-a-dying-breed.md

 permalink: gatekeepers-a-dying-breed
 ---

-It’s the ever-narrower tracks that are working less well: University, monotonous jobs, pre-internet entertainment.
+It’s the ever-narrower tracks that are working less well: University, monotonous jobs, and traditional media.

 A slowness of adaptation combined with general cluelessness.